annaworks/chatservice/README.md

 ## Background

-This service is used for interfacing different chat services, e.g. Slack, Discord, Keybase, and polling events from those services to be routed to a message broker, e.g. Kafka or RabbitMq.
+This service is used for interfacing with Slack route messages to a DB of choice.